-If you're new to cutting machines, then take a look at our guide to the best Cricut machines, and we list the Best Cricut alternatives too for anyone who wants to see what other technology is out there.
-It's also worth exploring the best software for Cricut to see what a tablet will need to run.
+If you're new to cutting machines, then take a look at our guide to the best Cricut machines, and we list the best Cricut alternatives too for anyone who wants to see what other technology is out there.
+One of my favourite alternatives is the Brother ScanNCut SDX2200D, which combines a cutter, scanner and onboard CPU and LED touchscreen.
+It's also worth looking at the new laser cutters in our guide to the best Glowforge machines.

 Some tablets aren't compatible with all Cricut functions and its software, Cricut Design Space.
 In our guide to the best tablets for Cricut below we’ve looked at factors that you need to get more from Design Space, such as those that come with a stylus, a good display, ease of portability, compatibility with Cricuts, and battery life, as projects often take a long amount of time.